cointilt/cointilt/README.md

 - 👋 Hi, I’m @cointilt
 - 👀 I’m interested in React, NFTs, blockchain and hashgraph
-- 🌱 I’m currently learning NextJS 13
+- 🌱 I’m currently learning NextJS 13 and Remix
-- 💞️ I’m looking to collaborate on some web3 in the future
+- 💞️ I’m looking to collaborate on some web3 in the future (still learnign web3) https://cointilt.dev
 - 📫 How to reach me http://twitter.com/cointilt (DM or @ me)

 <!---